LESSON 11: Landscapes in Black and White

 Final Thought

-Black-and-white landscapes are about seeing beyond color.
-By focusing on contrast, light, texture, and composition, you can transform ordinary nature scenes into dramatic and timeless works of art.
-Every landscape has a story waiting to be told in shades of gray.
+Black and white landscapes are fundamentally about seeing beyond the obvious beauty of color.
+By focusing on the contrast and the light and the texture you can transform ordinary nature scenes into dramatic and timeless works of art.
+Every landscape has a unique story waiting to be told in shades of gray.
+The more you practice the more you will begin to see the hidden geometry and the emotional potential of the natural world.
+Nature is a vast and beautiful subject so go out and find the shadows that tell your story.

 Previous